 The Strategy is expected to build on work done to date, leverage resources and address gaps to deliver better biosecurity outcomes across northern Australia.
-Proposed Northern Australia Biosecurity Strategy Partnership Agreements (NABS-PA) will support the implementation of the Strategy and are intended to build on the Memorandum of Understanding which has been signed by governments.
-The NABS-PA will provide a mechanism for expanding collaboration and investment on biosecurity beyond the northern jurisdictions to include industry and community groups.
+This collaborative and integrated approach will build on the Memorandum of Understanding which has been signed by governments.
+The Strategy will provide a framework for expanding collaboration and investment on biosecurity beyond the northern jurisdictions to include industry, First Nations and community groups.

 The Strategy aims to improve the consistency of the biosecurity system across northern Australia by setting a framework that supports Commonwealth, state and territory jurisdictional, community and industry collaboration on biosecurity by:

-- Strengthening collaborative partnerships between all participants and build enhanced coordination of biosecurity actions across northern Australia for better biosecurity.
+- Strengthening collaborative partnerships between all participants and building capacity and capability through enhanced coordination of biosecurity actions across northern Australia.

 - Implementing proactive and forward-looking approaches to surveillance and prevention activities in northern Australia.

-- Leverage and invest in Australia’s system-wide capability for the benefit of northern Australian biosecurity.
+- Leveraging and investing in Australia’s system-wide capability for the benefit of northern Australian biosecurity.

 Read the strategy